 The Company accounts for the liability for future gratuity benefits based on an actuarial valuation.
 The net present value of the Company's obligation towards the same is actuarially determined based on the projected unit credit method as at Balance Sheet date.
+The plan is unfunded.

-Based on the actuarial valuation obtained in this respect, the following table sets out the status of the gratuity plan and the amounts recognised in the Company's financial statements as at balance sheet date:
+Based on the actuarial valuation, the following table sets out the status of the gratuity plan and the amounts recognised in the Company's financial statements as at Balance Sheet date:

-(₹ in Lakhs) Particulars As at 31 st March, 2023 As at 31 st March, 2022 Present value of unfunded defined benefit obligation (A) 59.86 59.55 Fair value of plan assets (B) - - Net (asset) / liability recognised in the Balance Sheet (A-B) 59.86 59.55
+Particulars As at 31 st March, 2024 As at 31st March, 2023 Present value of unfunded defined benefit obligation (A) 62.02 59.86 Fair value of plan assets (B) - - Net (asset) / liability recognised in the Balance Sheet (A-B) 62.02 59.86